U.S. Supreme Court allows Trump's 'public charge' immigration curb

 The administration had asked the high court to let the rule go into effect even before the New York-based 2nd U.S. Circuit Court of Appeals rules on Trump’s appeal of Daniels’ injunction against the rule.
 The 2nd Circuit is considering the matter on an expedited basis, with legal papers to be submitted by Feb.
 14 and arguments to be held soon afterward.

+The vast majority of people applying for permanent residency are not eligible for public benefits themselves, but a 2019 Urban Institute survey found that the rule is already deterring people from seeking benefits for U.S. citizen children, for fear of harming their own future immigration status.
+Benefits for family members are not considered under the rule.

+Several other lawsuits challenging the rule are pending around the country.
+Two other federal appeals courts lifted nationwide injunctions ordered by lower courts blocking the rule, while a third appeals court let stand an injunction covering Illinois.

-Reporting by Kristina Cooke, Lawrence Hurley, Jonathan Stempel, and Andrew Chung; Editing by Will Dunham
+Reporting by Kristina Cooke, Lawrence Hurley, Jonathan Stempel and Andrew Chung; Editing by Will Dunham